mdlacasse/Owl/info/mcp.md

 capital-gains tax) of fixed assets. `explain_case` reports the same opening balance-sheet view from the unsolved inputs, plus the `fixed_assets` and `debts` lists read from the HFP workbook.

+**Two strategy-analysis tools:**

+`compare_to_baseline` answers *"what is the optimization actually worth in dollars?"*
+It solves the same case twice — fully optimized, and restricted to a conventional baseline strategy (no Roth conversions, Social Security at the stated ages, taxable-first withdrawal ordering; select restrictions via `baseline_policies`) — and reports the advantage in today's dollars: extra annual and lifetime spending, extra final bequest, and the tax/premium difference.
+The baseline is a restriction of the optimized problem, so the advantage is a certified lower bound (up to solver gap).

+`explain_results` answers *"why does the plan look the way it does?"* It solves with dual extraction and returns LP shadow prices — the lifetime-spending cost per dollar of bequest floor, the value of an extra dollar of income in each year, the cost of each forced RMD dollar — plus the Roth conversion schedule with binding-cap values, per-year federal bracket fill and headroom, and the account depletion order.
+Sensitivities are marginal and hold bracket selections fixed.

 **Three distinct stress-test tools:**